 U.S. Chief Justice Earl Warren in March 1961.
 Warren's Court was known for championing due process rights.
 His Court produced many First Amendment milestone cases, including New York Times Co. v.
 Sullivan (1964) and Tinker v.
 Des Moines Independent Community School District (1969).
 (AP Photo, used with permission from the Associated Press)

-In a leadership manner akin to that of his political hero Abraham Lincoln, Earl Warren (1891–1974) transformed the nation as the fourteenth chief justice of the United States.
+In a leadership manner akin to that of his political hero Abraham Lincoln, Earl Warren (1891–1974) transformed the nation as the 14th chief justice of the United States.
 Both Lincoln and Warren were Republicans who believed in promoting democratic values.
-Warren implemented the Great Emancipator’s belief in equality, fairness, and individual dignity through a human rights due process revolution, fair trial procedures, and fairer representation in state legislatures.
+Warren implemented the Great Emancipator’s belief in equality, fairness, and individual dignity through a human rights due-process revolution, fair-trial procedures, and fairer representation in state legislatures.

 Born in Los Angeles, Warren was raised in the frontier town of Bakersfield, California.
 Warren skipped two grades in elementary school, which led to his being somewhat of an outsider in high school.
 After graduating in 1908, he moved to Berkeley to attend the University of California — the first youth from East Bakersfield to do so.